 - Prepaid expenditure that is subject to the tax shelter rules is apportioned over the eligible service period or 10 years, whichever is less.
-For more information, see page 3 of chapter 2. - However, certain prepaid expenditure incurred under a plantation forestry managed agreement is deductible under the 12-month rule where: - the eligible service period for the expenditure is 12 months or less, and - the period ends on or before the last day of the income year following the year in which the expenditure was incurred.
+For more information, see page 3 chapter 2. - However, certain prepaid expenditure incurred under a plantation forestry managed agreement is deductible under the 12-month rule where: - the eligible service period for the expenditure is 12 months or less - the 12-month period ends on or before the last day of the income year following the year in which the payment was incurred.

-- Prepaid expenditure incurred by an STS taxpayer is immediately deductible under the 12-month rule where: - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the payment was made.
+- Prepaid expenditure incurred by an STS taxpayer is immediately deductible under the 12-month rule where: - the eligible service period for the expenditure is 12 months or less - the 12-month period ends no later than the last day of the income year following the year in which the payment was made.